emustudio/emustudio.github.io/_documentation/user/_doc/brainduck/vt100-terminal.md

 {% include analytics.html category="BrainDuck" %}

-# Terminal `brainduck-terminal`
+# Terminal `vt100-terminal`

-BrainDuck terminal is used as a part of BrainDuck computer, which acts as an interactive console, or generally interactive input/output provider.
+VT100 terminal is used as a part of BrainDuck computer, which acts as an interactive console, or generally interactive input/output provider.
 It was written with the support of GUI, but can be used also in emulation automation, in which case it loads input from the file and output to another file.